Hagen Rether: Biography

-Hagen Rether spent his childhood in Bucharest and Sibiu, Romania as the son of German, Transylvanian Saxon parents of Siebenbürgen.
+Hagen Rether spent his early childhood in Bucharest and Sibiu, Romania as the son of German, Transylvanian Saxon parents of Siebenbürgen.
 In 1973, his family relocated to West Germany settling in Freiburg im Breisgau.
 He began studying the piano at eight years of age and attended the Folkwang Hochschule in Essen, where he still lives today (2008).

 Prior to touring with his solo show, he was the pianist in Ludger Stratmann's show as well as performing with other artists.
 Since 2003 he has presented his show "Liebe" (en.: Love), which he constantly updates and varies according to the contemporary requirements of every performance.

 His show is predominantly political.
 Sometimes he begins by eating a cup of yoghurt.
 Throughout much of the show he alternates or accompanies his monologue with the piano modifying song selection, tempo and style according to the topic he is about to cover.

 Important targets for his satires and biting ironies are, among many others, the Catholic Church, George W. Bush and the German novelist and Nobel Prize winner Günter Grass, whom he criticized for not admitting that he was a member of the Waffen-SS as a teenager.
 Another target is German pop singer Herbert Grönemeyer, who he alleges for commercially exploiting his own wife's death in his songs.

 Using parody, he targets historical and contemporary people using political and medial transcripts for his satires (e.g. Jürgen Rüttgers).